 Westpac Banking Corporation got its name from “Western Pacific” and has been around for over 200 years.
 It has the largest branch network in Australia, and because of this, they are more than capable of transferring money overseas.

 We're going to arm you with all the information you need on how to transfer money internationally with Westpac, including what details you need and how the process works.
-We also suggest some cheaper options so you can save money.
+We will also suggest some cheaper options, so you can save money.

-How to transfer money overseas with Westpac to a foreign bank account
+How to transfer money overseas with Westpac - Basics

 Here is what you need in order to use Westpac to send money overseas.